BETR Research Center

 Looming Power Crisis for Computing

-Electricity consumed by computing devices has increased exponentially with the proliferation of information and communication technology.
-To avoid a power crisis in the future, fundamentally new concepts for energy-efficient logic switches and on-chip communication are needed.
-Breakthroughs in solid-state science and technology, innovations in circuit design, and system architecture will be necessary to avert a power crisis for computing.
+Electricity consumed by computing devices has increased exponentially with the proliferation of machine learning and communication technologies.
+To avoid a power crisis for future computing, fundamentally new concepts for more energy-efficient logic switches and on-chip communication are needed, including new device structures, innovations in circuit design, and novel architectures in system integration.

 Proliferation of Big Data Applications

-“Big Data” has become the main driver for advances in memory technology and high-performance computing with increasing need for storing and processing large data sets in real-time to derive actionable information.
-Hardware innovations (including non-von-Neumann architectures) and new computational algorithms and software systems will be needed to meet the demand within reasonable energy and cost constraints.
+“Big Data” has become the main driver for advances in memory technology and high-performance computing with increasing need for storing and processing large data sets on-chip and in real-time to derive actionable information.
+Hardware innovations (including logic-in-memory and non-von-Neumann architectures) and new computational algorithms will be needed to meet increasing energy and cost constraints.

 BETR Center Research Thrusts